-- While Treasury yields flirted with the upper end of its recent range toward the end of the month, Treasury yields continue to be range bound between 0.50%-0.80%. - Despite the continued rally in risk assets, elevated Treasury issuance and improving global economic data (stronger PMIs, surprise indices near record levels) Treasury yields remain near record lows due to the continued unprecedented levels of easing from global central banks, elevated COVID-19 cases (remaining a risk to the economic recovery without a vaccine), muted inflation and elevated levels of foreign investor demand. - The Fed adjusted its inflation mandate from a 2% target to an average of 2% (meaning that it will allow inflation to run above 2% for some time before raising rates).
-Spreads between short and long-term Treasurys widened in August as this policy shift suggests that the central bank will leave rates lower for longer (suppressing the short end of the curve). - Corporate bond spreads narrowed for the fifth straight month in August (albeit at a more modest pace) on the back of the continued risk asset rally and improving economic data. - Municipal spreads remain elevated, as COVID-19 impacts continue to hamper state budgets.
-State/local aid in a Federal spending package would be supportive of muni bonds.
+- While Treasury yields flirted with the upper end of their recent range toward the end of the month, they continue to be range bound between 0.50%-0.80%. - Despite elevated Treasury issuance and improving global economic data (stronger PMIs) putting upward pressure on yields, Treasury yields have remained range bound due to increased risk asset volatility, the continued unprecedented levels of easing from global central banks, elevated COVID-19 cases (remaining a risk to the economic recovery without a vaccine), muted inflation and elevated levels of foreign investor demand. - The Fed adjusted its inflation mandate from a 2% target to an average of 2% (meaning that it will allow inflation to run above 2% for some time before raising rates) and signaled through its dot plot that it expects to keep the fed funds rate at zero through at least 2023. - Spreads between short and long-term Treasurys widened in September as the market priced in the Fed remaining lower for longer while economic growth picks up. - As a result of the risk asset volatility, corporate-bond spreads rose for the first time in six months in September despite improving economic activity.
+High-yield spreads rose to a two month high as declining energy prices weighed on the asset class.